Jazz Piano Foundations

 - Performances & Arrangements

-If you’re new to jazz piano… start here!
+If you're new to jazz piano... start with our Jazz Piano Foundations Course!
 These lessons cover the foundations of jazz theory including major and minor scales, intervals, triads and 7th chords.
 We then introduce the major 251 progression and play our first jazz standard.

-The major and minor scales are the foundations of musical harmony and learning them is a fundamental step in your journey.
+The 12 major scales are the foundations of musical harmony and learning them is a fundamental step in your journey.
 Spending the time to memorise these scales will put the essential knowledge in place for you to progress at jazz piano.

-Next we explore the concept of intervals , triads and 7th chords .
-These are the most basic building blocks for extended jazz chords and will prepare you for exploring extended harmony.
+The most basic of all jazz piano chords are triads and 7th chords.
+These are the most basic building blocks for extended jazz chords and so learning these foundational chord shapes will prepare you for exploring extended chord voicings in the next course.

-Our first study of chord progressions is the major 251 progression The 251 is the DNA of jazz music and it must be learnt and memorised in all 12 keys.
+When learning the jazz piano foundations, our first study of chord progressions is the major 251 progression.
+The 251 is the DNA of jazz music and it must be learnt and memorised in all 12 keys.
+In this lesson we discuss the basics of the progression and what to look out for to identify 251s on lead sheets and jazz standards.

-This is the first jazz standard lesson in the PianoGroove course.
-We explore the layout of the lead sheet and discuss how you can create a solo jazz piano arrangement.
+These are the first jazz standard lessons in the PianoGroove course and we explore the layout of the lead sheet and discuss how you can create a solo jazz piano arrangement.

 If you are coming from a classical background, learning to interpret lead sheets will be an initial challenge.
 This is because you are given a lot of creative freedom to interpret (or completely change!) the melody, chords, voicings, phrasing etc...

-After taking this course, you will understand the basics of jazz chords and scales and you will be able to play your first jazz standard arrangement.
+After taking this Jazz Piano Foundations Course you will understand the basics of jazz chords and scales and you will be able to play your first jazz standard arrangements.

 Scales provide the basis for understanding harmony.
 Learning and memorising the 12 major scales is the first step in learning jazz piano.